happy-heron/happy-heron.github.io/content/_index.md

   [[feature_images.tile]]
     image = ""
     title = "Leaders"
-    text = "Meet our Leaders at Easton and Denton Locations" url = "/leaders"
+    text = "Get to know the passionate individuals guiding our STEM camps.
+Learn about their expertise, vision, and dedication to empowering every STEM leader." url = "/leaders"
     button_text = "Learn more"

   [[feature_images.tile]]
     image = ""
     title = "Donations"
-    text = "Fundraisers coming soon..."
-    url = "#"
+    text = "Prepare to make an impact.Our upcoming fundraisers will fuel our programs, allowing for disadvantaged students to be able to pursue their dreams in STEM.
+Stay tuned for dates and ways to contribute!" url = "#"
     button_text="Donate"